Rust vs Julia in scientific computing

 9191

-The output is random because of data-races.
+The output is random because of data races.

-This data-race happens because a thread reads the current value of counter, adds 1 to it and stores the addition result in the same variable.
+The data race in the example happens because a thread reads the current value of counter, adds 1 to it and stores the addition result in the same variable.
 If two threads read the variable at the same time and then add 1, the addition result would be the same and they will both store that result which means that we loose one addition.

-The following demonstrates the scenario without a data-race:
+The following demonstrates the scenario without a data race:

 counter | thread 1 | thread 2